BodieCoding/PromptStudio/README.md

 ## 🔌 Model Context Protocol (MCP) Integration

-PromptStudio includes multiple MCP server implementations for seamless integration with AI development workflows:
+PromptStudio includes a Node.js-based MCP server for seamless integration with AI development workflows:

-- **PromptStudio.Mcp**: ASP.NET Core MCP server
-- **PromptStudioMcpServer**: Alternative ASP.NET Core implementation
-- **mcp-server**: Node.js-based MCP server
+- **mcp-server**: Node.js-based MCP server (recommended)

 Configure your AI development environment to use these MCP servers for enhanced prompt management capabilities.